rizac/stream2segment/README.md

 The key aspects with respect to widely-used similar applications are:

-* A database storage (sqlite or postgres) for downloaded data (and metadata)
+* A database storage (sqlite or postgres) for downloaded data and metadata.
+We suggest to use sqlite small to medium downloads (as a rule of thumb: up to hundreds of thousands of segments), and postgres otherwise.
+We also suggest to use the program with at least 16GB of RAM: if less, try to use postgres, although we experienced problems with any database, on machines with 8GB of RAM)
-* A highly customizable processing module which can, e.g., create csv file outputs or store on the local file system the processed waveform segments.
+* A highly customizable processing module to get any user-dependent output such as, e.g., create tabular file outputs (e.g., csv, hdf5) or store on the local file system the processed waveform segments.
 * A visualization tool to show downloded and optionally customized processed segments in a web browser by means of Python we-app and Javascript plotting libraries.
 The user can also set class labels